maximumberlin76-gif/EDS-EDC-Full-Endogenous-Dynamic-Stability-and-Endogenous-Dynamic-Criticality-in-Open-Nonlinear-Dynam/APPENDIX_DYNAMICS.md

 Det(J*) = μP > 0

+for:

+P > 0, μ > 0

 Therefore:

 - eigenvalues have negative real parts under the analyzed positive-parameter regime;
 - the non-trivial equilibrium is locally asymptotically stable.

 Operational interpretation:

-- small perturbations near the retained operational regime decay locally;
+- small perturbations near the retained local regime decay locally;

-- structural regeneration remains locally bounded relative to structural dissipation pressure;
+- endogenous structural coherence remains locally bounded relative to destabilizing structural pressure;

-- local operational continuity remains accessible.
+- local dynamic retention remains accessible.

----

 ## 6. Phase Interpretation

 The base system:

-- converges toward (C*, r*);
+- converges toward (C*, r*) in the analyzed local positive-parameter regime;

-- does not exhibit local divergence in the analyzed positive-parameter regime;
+- does not exhibit local divergence in this regime;
 - has locally bounded trajectories near equilibrium.

 Depending on parameter values, the equilibrium may behave as: